Giantpizzahead/personal-website/_posts/2023-04-04-a-comprehensive-healthy-living-guide.md

 **Good quality sleep is essential for EVERYTHING else in life.**

 I don't want to reinvent the wheel here, so I'd recommend downloading [Sleep Cycle](https://www.sleepcycle.com/) and signing up for their 2 week "Sleep School" email program.
 You don't *need* to use their app - though I do think it's useful - but their sleep school emails are really good!

+One very important note: The idea of 90-minute sleep cycles should be essentially ignored.
+Yes, it might make you feel more alert when you initially wake up.
+However, your brain doesn't recover in 90-minute increments: Sleeping for 30 minutes longer than you otherwise would've *will* help you recover more, even if you might feel worse (or better!) at first when waking up.
+So, unless it's a power nap or something similar, forget about the 90-minute stuff.
+Always try to maximize the number of hours slept overall (the recommendation is 7-9, but we should aim for 8-9 or even 8-10).

 ## Eating Well